Pixieismyname/GloriousDeck/README.md

 Browser-based card editor for **Trench Crusade** Glorious Deeds cards.
 Open `card_editor.html` directly in any modern browser — no server or install required.

-Feel free to buy me a coffie if you like it. https://buymeacoffee.com/pixieal
+Feel free to buy me a coffee if you like it. https://buymeacoffee.com/pixieal
 It is published free and under CC BY-NC-SA